leyimai/toolsproject/README.md

 How to run the application?
 -----------------------------

-The link to the server to run the application:
+Click the following link to the server to run the web application:

     - https://splendid-window-255500.appspot.com/sightings